 When our mom received the diagnosis that the front portion of her brain was atrophying, I was both devastated and also relieved.
 I suppose that sounds horrible, I know.
-However, I had spent almost two years trying to figure out what was going on with her, so in a way it was a sense of closure for me.
-Over the course of those really stressful couple of years, my entire family became increasingly alarmed by unexplained behavior.
+However, I had spent almost two years trying to figure out what was going on with her, so in a way, it was a sense of closure for me.
+Over the course of that really stressful couple of years, my entire family became increasingly alarmed by unexplained behavior.
 I began to notice some pretty drastic changes in her personality.
 The lady with the contagious cackle and killer sense of humor who was OBSESSED with my kids had pretty quickly morphed into a very quiet, unmotivated, reclusive version of herself.
 My kids were no longer her obsession.
 Phone conversations became short and emotionless.
 At various points throughout this shit storm, I wondered if my mom was reeling from a recent nervous breakdown or plainly, she didn’t care to be around us anymore.
 I was heartbroken and confused.
 Over time I recognized along with my family that she could no longer take care of herself and we needed help caring for her.
 Almost overnight, she and I did a complete role reversal.
 I became the mom and she became my child.
-Presently, I have two 7 years old kids and a two and a half year old.
+Presently, I have two 7 years old kids and a two and a half-year-old.
 Basically, we are living for her.
 Our job now is to make sure she is safe, clean, fed and loved.
 Silver lining.
 We are doing all of that and then some.

 As a family, we have come together to make sure the woman that pushed all 5 of us out of her vagina gets the best care and treatment in town.
 We all do what we can, in our own capacity to help her and it has made the most positive impact on her.
 Our mom tirelessly raised every single one of us.
 She never wavered in her responsibility as a mother and there was nothing she cared more about in the world than her family.
 This is our mom.
 This is what you do.
 We are her legacy and she is the reason we love as hard as we do.
-People always say she is so lucky to have us, but honestly it is the other way around.
+People always say she is so lucky to have us, but honestly, it is the other way around.
 We are lucky to have her.
 Caring for her is my honor and I along with my family do it with pride.
-Our focus is for her quality of life to be the best.
+Our focus is on her quality of life to be the best.
 I have learned a lot.
 I have done things I said I never could and now have a broader perspective on what this disease is, what her cognitive abilities are and what she needs to maintain a peaceful existence.

 In the dementia/Alzheimer’s world (in our mom’s case, FTD) it is easy to let your loved one sit in front of a TV all day and veg out.
 Rest assured, June Bug logs a lot of time in front of the TV, because she does enjoy it.
 However, television isn’t the greatest form of stimulation and it is important to us that she is encouraged to do a little work of her own.
-Meaning, we encourage our mom to talk and use her brain through way of games and sensory toys and even a little bit of music.
+Meaning, we encourage our mom to talk and use her brain through the way of games and sensory toys and even a little bit of music.
 What is that old saying?
 “If you don’t use it you will lose it.”
 Essentially, we force her to use it.
 These are ways to stimulate her brain and it not only encourages her to use her words, these are also activities that can help to pass the time.
 The days can get long in the world of dementia.
 The disease is progressing and some of these activities that were simple before now pose different challenges, but as the disease evolves, so do we.
 We follow her lead, go with the flow, continue to challenge her within reason and love her more than you can possibly love someone.

 I shared a list of items and tools that with the help of our caregiving team are used on a daily basis to promote word usage, brain stimulation and in some instances provide a sense of calm.

 Spot It – You may have seen these games in the game aisle at Target or at your local educational toy store.
 It is a series of cards with pictures.
 Each card has a bunch of random images on them.
-Every two cards has one image that matches on both cards.
+Every two cards have one image that matches on both cards.
 I am still in awe over that.
 You flip two cards every turn.
 The person that can ‘Spot It’/identify the matching image wins that round.
 This game encourages our mom to reach back and use her words.
 We are tough.
 If there is a snowman, we wait patiently until she says it or share a hint and then move on.

 Dry Erase Board – We use this board to have our mom jot down any words or thoughts she may have and cannot communicate verbally.
 Sometimes sentences are coherent.
 Other times we are left trying to break down a message like a riddle.
 Ultimately, it has provided us with a sense of communication in times when zero communication can be had.
 It was an experiment.
 It’s worth getting one to have around.